the-teacher/the_sortable_tree/README.md

 ### Performance

 It's amazing!
-About 2500 nodes per second!!!
+More than 2000 nodes per second!!!

 Just look to benchmark: